-4 Reasons to Scan Documents Now that Have Been Filed in Long-Term Storage
+4 Reasons to Scan Your Documents in Long-Term Storage

 Have you thought about how paper-based document storage opens up your data to fraud risks and impacts your company’s efficiency?
 Data from Consolidated Technologies states over 70% of businesses would cease to work within a year if their documents were lost in a natural disaster.
 While many companies still have thousands of boxes in storage, it’s important to reconsider this strategy to ensure business continuity in the future.